 All employees in England, Wales and Scotland have a legal right to request flexible working (the rules are different for Northern Ireland).
 However, your business may consider taking the step of offering flexible working to your employees.

 According to a report by International Workplace Group and MindMetre Research, 82% of businesses that offer flexible working revealed they are more productive, while 58% of organisations said it led to an improvement in job satisfaction.

-Perhaps starting work earlier or finishing later, for example, would help them juggle the demands of looking after their children (and supporting them with school assignments) and completing their work tasks.
+Perhaps allowing your employees to start work earlier or finish later, for example, would help them juggle the demands of managing their home lives (such as looking after children or supporting older family members) and completing their work tasks.